U.S.S. LOWNDES - APA 154

 this year - but again have a good excuse: I am helping sponsor "Mrs.

-from Oregon.
+United States" from Oregon.
 Pageant was televised August 12th.
-Her

 name is Anna Hayworth.
 She's a good friend of mine.
 Have been helping